Catholics in Virginia

 When Queen Mary assumed the throne, her Catholic faith created political conflict.
 She was the daughter of Henry VIII and his first wife, Catherine of Aragon - a Catholic from Spain.
 Queen Mary sought to re-establish the Catholic faith as the state religion, following the tradition in Europe that the religion of the monarch became the established religion of the country, but died before completing the process.

-Queen Mary was replaced by Queen Elizabeth I. The "virgin queen" restored Protestantism as the official religion, but the threat of another Catholic ruler throughout the 1600's exacerbated the political differences between the king and Parliament.
-The Glorious Revolution of 1688 finally established the primacy of Parliament, and the 1701 Act of Settlement blocked any Catholic from becoming a monarch in England.
+The threat of another Catholic ruler throughout the 1600's exacerbated the political differences between the king and Parliament.
+The Glorious Revolution of 1688 finally established the primacy of Parliament, and the 1701 Act of Settlement blocked any Catholic from ever becoming the monarch in England.

-James I died soon after revoking the charter of the Virginia Company in 1624, so his son ended up becoming the first English king with control over the Virginia colony.
+James I died soon after revoking the charter of the Virginia Company in 1624.
+His son Charles I ended up becoming the first English king with control over the Virginia colony.
 Charles I made two key decisions affecting religion in Virginia.
-In 1632, he reduced the size of Virginia by granting land north of the Potomac River to create the Catholic colony of Maryland.
-In 1643, Charles I appointed Sir William Berkeley as governor, and he proceeded to force out of Virginia the Puritans, Quakers, and others who did not conform to the Anglican style of worship.

 The marriage of Charles I had been a matter of foreign policy rather than love.
 The priority of James I was for his heir to marry a Catholic, to increase the potential of gaining control over lands in Europe.
 An area in the Palatinate claimed by the son-in-law of James I, Frederick the Elector, had been occupied by the Spanish Army during the Thirty Years War.
 James I's daughter Elizabeth had married Frederick the Elector, and a century later her grandson would become King George I.